RaphaelIT7/gmod-common-module-base/README.md

 The detouring branch to use.

 # Release Workflow
-The release workflow has a few additional fields.
+The release workflow has a few additional fields.<br>
-For this workflow to work, you cannot set `UPLOAD`.
+For this workflow to work, you cannot set `UPLOAD`.<br>
 [This is a template](https://github.com/RaphaelIT7/gmod-common-module-base/blob/workflow/.github/workflows/compile-release-template.yml)

 #### RELEASE_PRE
 > default: false

 Marks the release as a pre-release

 #### RELEASE_DRAFT
 > default: false

 Marks the release as a draft

 #### RELEASE_LATEST
 > default: false

 Marks the release as the latest release

 #### RELEASE_DELETEARTIFACT
 > default: true

 Deletes the uploaded artifacts from the workflow after they were added to the release.

 #### RELEASE_PDB
 > default: false

-Adds the .pdb files to the release.
+Adds the .pdb files to the release.<br>
 NOTE: You also need to set `UPLOAD_PDB: "true"`